Ústí nad Orlicí: Geography

+Climate

 History

-Ústí nad Orlicí was founded in the second half of the 13th century, during the reign of Ottokar II of Bohemia.
+Ústí nad Orlicí was founded in the second half of the 13th century, during the reign of King Ottokar II of Bohemia.
 Its predecessor was a Slavic settlement called Oustí.
-The first written mention of the town was in 1285, when the King Wenceslaus II gifted the town to Zavis of Falkenstein.
+The first written mention of the town is from 1285, when King Wenceslaus II gifted it to Záviš of Falkenstein.

-In 1292, after Zavis' death, Wenceslaus II gifted the settlement to the Cistercian monks at Königsaal.
-They passed the town to the Leitomischl bishopric in 1358.
-During the 15th and 16th centuries, it was owned by various noble families, including was the Kostka of Postupice or the Pernštejn family.
+In 1292, after death of Záviš, Wenceslaus II gifted the settlement to the Cistercian monks at Königsaal.
+They passed the town to the Litomyšl bishopric in 1358.
+During the 15th and 16th centuries, it was owned by various noble families, including the Kostkas of Postupice or the Pernštejn family.

 The town was damaged by a large fire in 1495.
-After the Battle of White Mountain, Ústí was acquired by the Liechtenstein family.
+After the Battle of White Mountain in 1620, Ústí was acquired by the Liechtenstein family.
 There were guilds of weavers established here in the 16th century.
 The town was slow to recover from the lootings of the Thirty Years' War, then was destroyed by fire in 1705.

 It gained municipal status in 1795.
-When Wildenschwert was connected to the railway network by the Olomouc – Prague line in 1845, the textile business boomed.
+When Ústí was connected to the railway network by the Olomouc–Prague line in 1845, the textile business boomed.
 It gained the tagline of The Manchester of Eastern Bohemia, and became an important textile centre.
 It was an important railway junction and from 1850 became a regional centre.

-It was a German-speaking town in Austria-Hungary until it was allocated to Czechoslovakia in 1918 at the conclusion of the World War I. Ústí nad Orlicí as it was now called remained an important textile town, and in the 1960s the Cotton Researching Institute developed the Open end spinning technique that provided a faster alternative to ring spinning.

 Demographics

+Economy

+The largest industrial employer based in the town is Rieter CZ, a manufacturer of textile machinery with more than 500 employees.

+Transport

+The I/14 road (the section from Rychnov nad Kněžnou to Česká Třebová) passes through the town.

+Ústí nad Orlicí is located on the Prague–Košice international railway line.
+The town is also served by the Prague–Luhačovice and Prague–Gdynia interregional lines and by a regional line heading from Česká Třebová to Litomyšl.

 Sights

 Mírové Square is a regular rectangular square with a floor plan preserved since the founding of the town.
 The square is surrounded by valuable arcaded houses.
 In the middle of the square is Marian column from 1737.
 The Baroque town hall was built in 1721–1723 and replaced the old town hall destroyed by fire.
 A school was built next to it in 1793.
 In 1850, the two buildings were structurally connected.

-The Church of the Assumption of the Virgin Mary is a late Baroque building from 1770–1776.
-The adjoining deanery building is from 1742–1748.
+The Church of the Assumption of the Virgin Mary is a late Baroque church, built in 1770–1776.
+The adjoining deanery building was built in 1742–1748.

+The Church of the Visitation of Our Lady in Horní Houžovec was built around 1800.
+It is a wooden rural church with an octagonal nave, valued as an example of vernacular architecture in the region.

+The Church of Saints Peter and Paul is located in Knapovec.
+It was built in the late Empire style in 1832–1834.
+The adjoining deanery building was built in 1742–1748.